mozhganaskarzadeh/TIER/docs/octaveInstallReadme.md

  * Windows: Binaries are available at :https://ftp.gnu.org/gnu/octave/windows/ See: https://wiki.octave.org/Octave_for_Microsoft_Windows for more details

+## Install Packages
-## 2) Once Octave is installed properly there are three packages required to run STIR.
+Once Octave is installed properly there are three packages required to run STIR.
 These are the mapping, image, and netcdf packages.
 These can be installed in Octave using:

         pkg install -forge package_name

  * Or see: https://octave.org/doc/v4.4.1/Installing-and-Removing-Packages.html
  * Available packages for Octave can be found at: https://octave.sourceforge.io/packages.php

+## Configure Octave
-## 3) For each startup the user needs to load the packages and add STIR to your path using addpath before running STIR, or modify ~/.octaverc to contain:
+For each startup the user needs to load the packages and add STIR to your path using addpath before running STIR, or modify ~/.octaverc to contain:

         pkg load netcdf
         pkg load mapping